dgoldie/reporter/README.md

 11.696
 4.858

-Are discounts applied to gross revenue?
+Are discounts applied to gross revenue? revenue = gross_revenue - discounts

 ### History - stores 7 days of calculated data
             - could just be a Map in a GenServer.